Ela-Bo/HR-Diversity/README.md

 ![](https://github.com/Ela-Bo/HR-Diversity/blob/main/Diversity.png)

 HR Analytics is catching on, but it’s still a growing area with many companies yet to embrace the opportunities it can offer.
 Last year I was part of a data science bootcamp and spent some time training myself to learn python and statistics.
 I know that HR information is subject to confidentiality, privacy and data protection laws and ethics is something that should always be on your mind.
-Still I am so curious to take a deeper dive into the HR Analytics world, that's why I spent some time to find out more about diversity and inclusion and how HR Analytics can help.
+Still I am so curious to take a deeper dive into the HR Analytics world.
+That's why I spent some time to find out more about diversity and inclusion and how HR Analytics can help.

 # Diversity and Inclusion